Our Vision: We envision all individuals living in a happy, healthy environment.

 - Individuals exposed to human trafficking or sexual exploitation.

-Anyone interested in accessing services can call one of our offices.
+Anyone interested in accessing services can call one of our four offices.
 All calls are confidential and we do not subscribe to call display.
 Collect calls to the offices are accepted.

 Envision Counselling and Support Centre was created in 1994 under the name Violence Intervention Program (VIP).
 It was the collaboration of the Estevan Society Against Family Violence and the Weyburn Community Against Family Violence.
 Both groups had been in existence for more than 10 years.
 These groups approached the provincial government for specialized services for victims of abuse and violence in Estevan and Weyburn.
 Funding was obtained for individual and group counselling services.